-RESIDENTIAL OPEN SPACE SUBDIVISION:
+RESIDENTIAL CONSERVATION SUBDIVISION:

-Pursuant to RSA 674:21, Innovative Land Use, the Planning Board is hereby authorized to grant a Special Permit to allow for an OPEN SPACE SUBDIVISION, in accordance with the restrictions and requirements of this article.
-The Planning Board is further authorized to adopt amendments to the Subdivision Regulations to administer the requirements of this Ordinance.
+Pursuant to RSA 674:21, the Planning Board is hereby authorized to grant a Special Permit to allow for a CONSERVATION SUBDIVISION in accordance with the restrictions and requirements of this section.
+The Planning Board is further authorized to adopt amendments to the Subdivision Regulations in order to further administer the requirements of this Ordinance.